-Respo onding Explo oring Buil ding Integrating Earlier Responds in basic ways during dressing Later Responds in ways that demonstrate awareness Earlier Anticipates one or two steps of a dressing Later Participates with adult in dressing self Earlier Puts on clothing that is simple to manipulate, Later Dresses self, but still needs assistance with Earlier Dresses self, including clothing with parts Examples of a dressing routine routine uressing sen sometimes with adult assistance parts of clothing that are particularly challenging (e.g., buttons, fasteners, zippers) that are particularly challenging (e.g., buttons, fasteners, zippers) Cries or fusses when diaper is changed.
+Responding Exploring Building Integrating Earlier CResponds in basic ways Later Responds in ways that Earlier Anticipates one or two Later Participates with adult in Earlier Puts on clothing that is Later N/A Dresses self, but still Earlier N/A Dresses self, including during dressing Examples demonstrate awareness of a dressing routine steps of a dressing routine dressing self simple to manipulate, sometimes with adult assistance needs assistance with parts of clothing that are particularly challenging (e.g., buttons, fasteners, zippers) clothing with parts that are particularly challenging (e.g., buttons, fasteners, zippers) Cries or fusses when diaper is changed.
 Looks at adult while being dressed.
 Blinks eyes as clothing is placed over head.
 Shifts body as an adult puts a clean diaper on child.
 Squirms to avoid having shirt being pulled over the head while being dressed.
 Allows an adult to move child's arms while removing child's jacket.
 Extends arms out when an adult approaches with a jacket.
 Leans toward an adult while a shirt is being put on child.
 Sits down and extends feet for an adult to put shoes on child.
 Pushes arms through the sleeves of a shirt held by an adult.
 Lifts smock for an adult to pull it over child's head.
 Slips foot into shoe while an adult holds it open.
 Lifts one leg, then the other, while an adult guides child's legs into pants.
 Puts legs through pant legs with adult assistance, and then pulls up pants on own.
 Puts on own jacket as an adult holds it open or lays it out.
 Puts feet into shoes on own.
 Pulls on loose-fitting socks on own.
 Zips own jacket up, but needs adult assistance with starting the zipper.
 Puts on own socks and shoes, but needs shoes tied or tabs fastened.
 Changes into T-shirt and sweatpants on own after water play.
 Puts on own shoes and fastens tabs.
 Buttons own jacket.
-Zips and snaps own pants.
+Zips and snaps own pants